JReal2/LLM-RAG-Agent-Tutorial/README.md

   - Enable the **Python Console** within Blender to run scripts directly.
   - Ensure Blender uses the same Python environment where required libraries are installed.

-In addition, you can find Text-to-3D model tool the below link.
+If you're interested in text to 3D model, you can find Text-to-3D model tool the below link.
 - [Text-to-3D model code](https://github.com/mac999/blender-llm-addin): Using Open-Source Models with Blender for AI-Assisted 3D Modeling: Comparative Study with OpenAI GPT

 # Reference